-The next meeting in the series of Research in Progress meetings will take place on 13 March 2021 as a Zoom meeting.
-As with the previous two themed meetings, (Sixteenth-century Furniture and The Regional Chair), speakers will present current research from a variety of perspectives.
+The latest meeting in the series of Research in Progress meetings took place on 13 March 2021 as a Zoom meeting.
+As with the previous two themed meetings, (Sixteenth-century Furniture and The Regional Chair), speakers presented current research from a variety of perspectives.
+The sessions may be viewed on the RFS YouTube channel.

 10.00 Introduction (Liz Hancock, RFS Newsletter Editor)